f-fathurrahman/PWDFT.jl/README.md

 ```

 NOTES: Currently spin-polarized calculations are only supported by
-specifying calculations with smearing scheme (no fixed magnetization), so `extra_states`
+specifying calculations with smearing scheme (no fixed magnetization yet),
-is usually should also be specified.
+so `extra_states` should also be specified.

 Using PBE exchange-correlation functional: